-Para-Nordic categories - Nordiq Canada offers competition for 2 categories Standing and Sit Skier by combining Standing classes ([LW2-9 and B1-3] and Sit Ski classes [LW10-12]) for each gender.
-At Canadian Championships, there are no Para-Nordic junior, senior or master categories, just "Open."
-The open category for each gender has a single set of results, awards, and prizes for Standing [LW2-9 and B1-3] and Sit Ski [LW10-12]).
+Based on the World Para Nordic Skiing (WPNS) classification rules and regulations, Nordiq Canada offers competition for two categories Standing and Sit Skier by combining Standing classes ([LW2-9 and B1-3] and Sit Ski classes [LW10-12]) for each gender.
+At Canadian Championships, there are no Para Nordic junior, senior or master categories, just "Open."
+The Open category for each gender has a single set of results, awards, and prizes for Standing [LW2-9 and B1-3] and Sit Ski [LW10-12]).
+For more information about Para Nordic classification, please refer to Nordic Canada website at http://nordiqcanada.ca/skiers-and-programs/para-nordic/

-- Classification The classification system has been designed to minimize the impact of impairment on the outcome of competition so that athletes who succeed in competition do so on the basis of their sporting ability not on the level of their impairment.
-Classification for Nordic skiing is based on the International Paralympic Committee (IPC) Nordic Skiing Classification Rules and Regulations available on the IPC Nordic Skiing website. - PN Results The results of Para-Nordic competition are derived through the application of a time based handicap system.
-A mathematical formula applies a percentage (factor) associated with an athlete's classification to create an equitable competition amongst athletes competing with different levels of impairment.
-The athlete's "real time" is multiplied by percentage to determine their final "calculated" time.
-Athletes with the highest level of impairment have a lower percentage and therefore receive a larger relative time adjustment.
-For a list of applicable percentages visit the document on the Nordiq Canada website - "Racing Out" this phrase refers to the situation where a skier belonging to a Para-Nordic category chooses to enter a competition in an able-bodied age category.
+"Racing Out" refers to the situation where a skier belonging to a Para-Nordic category chooses to enter a competition in an able-bodied age category.
 This is typically done when start lists are not integrated and an athlete desires to gain access to tougher competition, a team selection process, prizes, awards and points, etc. When a competitor "races out", he/she relinquishes all rights to any medals, prizes, points and awards associated with his/her associated Para-Nordic category.

-1.1.1 Important References
+1.3 Important References

-- 1) 2019 ICR-CCR with marked 2019 precisions - 2) The International Ski Federation (FIS) International Ski Competition Rules, 2019, - 3) Officials Manual 4 or latest version if superseded - The IPC International Ski Competition Rules, 2017-18, and annual class percentage revisions and updates - 5) Nordig Canada Competition Model & Pathway
+- 1) 2020-21 ICR-CCR with marked 2020 precisions - 2) Nordiq Canada Officials Manual - 3) The WPSN International Ski Competition Rules, 2020-2021, and annual class percentage revisions and updates - 4) Nordig Canada Competition Model & Pathway

-2.0 Bidding process, Host Club Responsibilities and Accountability
+2.0 Host Club

-2.1 Host Club Responsibilities (Summary)
+2.1 Host Club Responsibilities